-At twelve o'clock on Wednesday, September 23, the Commanderyin-Chief presented to the Çity of Washington at the Ford Theatre Museum a bronze tablet in a marble frame containing President Lincoln's Gettysburg Address.
+At two o clock on Wednesday, September 23, the Commanderyin-Chief presented to the Çity of Washington at the Ford Theatre Museum a bronze tablet in a marble frame containing President Lincoln's Gettysburg Address.
 This location was suggested by Col. U. S. Grant, III, Past Department Commander of Maryland and acknowledgment is made of our appreciation of his services.

 Commander-in-Chief Locke made a brief statement in which he told of the policy of the Commandery-in-Chief in presenting each year to the city acting as host to the Commandery-in-Chief a tablet of the character here presented.
-He then introduced Department Patriotic Instructor John L. Bateman of Maryland to take charge of the exercises for National Patriotic Instructor Charles D. Donaldson who was absent on account of illness and who has developed in a large measure the practice of presenting these memorials.
+He then introduced Department Patriotic Instructor John L. Bateman of Maryland to take charge of the exerabsent on account of illness and who has developed in a large measure the practice of presenting these memorials.